 April 22, 2018

-"Students who nominated Hannig said:
+Students who nominated Hannig said:

-Professor Hannig's course 'Medicine, Body, and Culture' challenged me to think about medicine and healing through cross-cultural lenses.
+"Professor Hannig's course, Medicine, Body and Culture, challenged me to think about medicine and healing through cross-cultural lenses.
 Professor Hannig fosters student participation through discussion questions and is patient as students negotiate their own experience with other cultures' experiences and explanations of illness and disease.
 She encourages students to meet with her in office hours and provides guidance for assignments and research.
 Outside of the classroom, Professor Hannig is involved with anthropology student events and promotes anthropology to students."

 October 3, 2017

 July 8, 2016Charles Golden, Daniel Souleles and Sarah Lamb have received Teaching Innovation Grants for 2016-17 through Brandeis’s Center for Teaching and Learning.